bharathgs/Awesome-pytorch-list/README.md

 97. [AdverTorch](https://github.com/BorealisAI/advertorch): A Toolbox for Adversarial Robustness (attack/defense/training) Research
 98. [AdaBound](https://github.com/Luolc/AdaBound): An optimizer that trains as fast as Adam and as good as SGD.a
 99. [fenchel-young-losses](https://github.com/mblondel/fenchel-young-losses): Probabilistic classification in PyTorch/TensorFlow/scikit-learn with Fenchel-Young losses
+100. [pytorch-OpCounter](https://github.com/Lyken17/pytorch-OpCounter): Count the FLOPs of your PyTorch model.

 ## Tutorials & examples